b-l-u-e/react-hooks-tutorial/Readme.md

 ### UseEffect

-- Its hook to perform side effects on the application
+1: Its hook to perform side effects on the functional component

-- result of state changes
+2: It's a result of state changes

 ```
 import React, { useState, useEffect } from 'react'